Scandal-UK/openmw-android/README.md

 ### Step 1: Build the libraries

+> Scandal-UK: Specify 64-bit when building with `./build.sh --arch arm64`

 Go into the `buildscripts` directory and run `./build.sh`.
 The script will automatically download the Android native toolchain and all dependencies, and will compile and install them.

 ### Step 2: Build the Java launcher